espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

 **Validation:**
 Once the correct time range and index were selected, Splunk displayed the expected 4688 events and related telemetry.
 This confirmed that the ingestion pipeline was functioning correctly and that prior “no results” responses were not ingestion failures but search configuration issues.

+**Lessons Learned:**
+> “No results” does not always mean “no data.”
+> Time range, index selection, and search scope are critical skills in SOC investigations.

 ---

 ### ***Issue 7: Endpoint Network Connectivity or DNS Resolution Prevented Expected Callback Activity***